-Prerequisite: Grade of B or higher in English II Writing or take Writing and then College Preparatory Composition or Instructor Approval

-College Prep Composition is designed for those students planning to attend a four-year college after graduation.
+Grades 11, 12 Composition 1 (2630) One Credit, Half Block Prerequisite: Grade of B or higher in English II Writing or take Writing and then College Preparatory Composition or Instructor Approval College Prep Composition is designed for those students planning to attend a four-year college after graduation.
 The purpose of the course is to give the student an opportunity to learn by using varied structures of writing non-fiction: analytical, informal and formal essay.
 The major emphasis is on clarity of thought and appropriate structure for accurate communication of thought.
 Remedial and advanced work in grammar and usage are continuously practiced in all writing assignments.
 Offered for college credit.
 DMACC Course ENG 105 (3 credits)

-Advanced Placement Writing (2660) Two Credits, Block Grades 11, 12 Prerequisites: College Preparatory Composition or Enhanced English II Writing with a B or higher and Minimum IA Assessment reading score of 307 10th grade and 313 11th grade Advanced Placement Writing is designed for students who are motivated to further develop their composition skills and to earn college credit through Advanced Placement Testing.
+Grades 11, 12 Advanced Placement Writing (2660) Two Credits, Block Prerequisites: College Preparatory Composition or Enhanced English II Writing with a B or higher Advanced Placement Writing is designed for students who are motivated to further develop their composition skills and to earn college credit through Advanced Placement Testing.
 Students will advance analytical reading skills by reading representative examples of essays, biographies, narratives, and other works written by published master authors of non-fiction.
 An intensive study of style, structure, and synthesis of techniques is necessary for clear communication in writing.
 Through organized study of the structures of sentences, paragraphs, and larger discursive patterns, students will become knowledgeable about semantic, logical, and creative qualities of composition.
 The optional Advanced Placement Tests are given in May.